storj/docs/app/(docs)/dcs/pricing/simplified/page.md

 Each tier has a few minimums that affect billing:

 - **Minimum Object Size:** Objects smaller than the listed minimum (50 kB) are billed as if they meet that minimum threshold.
+[Object Mount](docId:b464fda8-9e3b-4417-aa64-2eb1efb69c39#pricing-starting-july-1-2026) users are excluded.
 - **Minimum Storage Duration:** Data deleted before **30 days** will still be billed for the full 1 month period.
+[Object Mount](docId:b464fda8-9e3b-4417-aa64-2eb1efb69c39#pricing-starting-july-1-2026) users are excluded.
 - **Minimum Monthly Usage:** A **$50 minimum monthly fee** applies to all active storage accounts.
 The minimum fee applies as follows:
   - If your total usage for the month exceeds $50, no minimum fee is charged.
   - If your total usage is less than $50, you are charged $50 for that month.